-For nearly ten years, Pope has been a professor of graphic design & advertising at The Creative Circus, an advertising school where students can build their portfolios.
+Pope is currently a diversity and inclusion officer for The Creative Circus, an advertising school where students can build their portfolios.
 She's also a board member of AIGA Atlanta and a member of the AIGA National Diversity & Inclusion Task Force.

 Dian Holton is the Deputy Art Director for AARP.
 When she isn't designing and overseeing creative work there—such as AARP's The Magazine and TheGirlfriend—she also creates compelling window displays and mannequin styles for The Gap.
 Her vibrant, fresh design sensibility makes her portfolio (and her social media feeds) a visual delight.